casper-network/docs/source/docs/casper/dapp-dev-guide/list-cspr.md

 The staking deploy requires the following information:
 - The delegator's public key
 - The validator's public key
-- The new validator's public key (For re-delegation only)
+- The new validator's public key (For redelegation only)
 - The amount to be delegated
 - The gas cost
 - The auction manager contract's hash